-The Oklahoma Sooners face a problem not many college programs have to worry about in 2018.
-One of their star players, and arguably their most valuable, is an impending professional baseball player.
+The Oklahoma Sooners faced a problem not many college football programs had to worry about in 2018.
+One of their star players, and arguably their most valuable, was about to become a professional baseball player.

-When the Oakland Athletics drafted Oklahoma center fielder Kyler Murray with the ninth-overall pick in the 2018 MLB Draft, they gambled on a young man with two focuses: a blossoming baseball career, and starting at quarterback for the Oklahoma Sooners.
-The gambled paid off, and Murray signed a contract with Oakland that included a $4.6 million signing bonus.
+When the Oakland Athletics drafted Oklahoma center fielder Kyler Murray with the ninth-overall pick draft pick in the 2018 MLB Draft, they gambled on a young man with two focuses: a blossoming baseball career, and starting at quarterback for the Oklahoma Sooners.
+The gambled paid off, and Murray signed a major league baseball contract with Oakland that included a $4.6 million signing bonus.

-At Big 12 Media Days, Oklahoma head coach Lincoln Riley made one thing clear: Kyler Murray is not the Sooners’ starting quarterback, yet.
+At Big 12 Media Days, Oklahoma head coach Lincoln Riley made one thing clear: Kyler Murray was not the Sooners’ starting quarterback heading into the regular season.

-All values are the average yearly salary based on information from Spotrac.com.
+All of these values are the average yearly salary based on information from Spotrac.com.

 Marshawn Lynch, RB: $4.5 million

 Josh Rosen, QB: $4.39 million

 Todd Gurley, RB: $3.45 million (since re-signed for 4 years, $57.5 million)

 Aaron Donald, DT: $2.53 million (since re-signed for 6 years, $135 million)